defold/doc/docs/en/manuals/gameroom.md

 See https://developers.facebook.com/docs/games/gameroom/premium for details on how to set up your game as a premium game on the Facebook *App Dashboard*.

-Your game needs to implement a license check in order to separate trial and paid content.
-For instance, implement a time limit (3 day trial) or a content limit (first level trial) before requiring a purchase.
+Gameroom adds two functions to the iap API.
+Use them to implement a license check in order to separate trial and paid content.

-When the player completes the trial content or trial time period, you should prompt the player to purchase the game.
-Calling this method will display a payment dialog with the price configured in the App Dash

-You need to manually implement a license check (paywall) within your game to separate the trial and paid content.
-You may choose to implement trial mode with a content or time limit.
-For example, after the player finishes the first level, call this method to see if the player can continue immediately or if they need to purchase the game.

-Gameroom adds two functions to the regular iap API:

 [iap.has_premium()](/ref/iap#iap.has_premium)
 : Checks if the user has purchased a license for the game.

 [iap.buy_premium()](/ref/iap#iap.buy_premium)
 : Let the user purchase a premium game license.
 The purchase transaction is handled like other IAP purchases, via an iap listener function.

+To implement a trial mode, you do both a license check and a time limit (3 hour trial) or a content limit (first level trial) check.
+If the license check fails and the conditions for the trial does not hold anymore, you prompt the player to purchase the game.
+The Gameroom API will automatically display a payment dialog with the price configured in the Facebook App Dashboard.

 ```lua
 local function iap_listener(self, transaction, error)